Facts about King George V

-England’s George V was the king of Great Britain and Northern Ireland from 1910 until 1935, a span that included World War I (1914-18).
+England’s George V was the king of the United Kingdom of Great Britain and Ireland (after 1927, the United Kingdom of Great Britain and Northern Ireland) from 1910 until 1935, a span that included the World War I years of 1914-18.

 King George V’s reign was marked by several important events, including the Union of South Africa (1910), Ireland’s Sinn Fein Rebellion (1916), World War I and labor unrest that led to the General Strike of 1926.

 Not known for his intellect or education, George V was popular with the public for his ordinary lifestyle.
 During the Great War the king earned a reputation for steadiness and a commitment to duty.
 He famously refused asylum to his Romanov cousin and childhood chum, Nicholas II, after the 1917 Russian Revolution.
 (Nicholas and his family were executed in 1918.)